 Messages directed to oversees clients, suppliers and other stakeholders, must achieve the objectives of the sender, contain honest and clear information, be correctly translated into the local language and be sensitive to the cultural differences of the audience.
 Practical and accurately communicated messages that carry a positive demeanor are the lifeline for every company that operates internationally.

 Generally, messages are crafted to inform a recipient of important information.
 Informative messages generally carry a neutral tone.
 However, if the information is designed to evoke a positive response, the message is considered a positive or good news message.
-Examples of informative and positive messages include sales updates, meeting dates and times, company news, delivery schedules, engineering design changes, and marketing and financial updates that usually convey good or neutral information.
+Examples of informative and positive messages include sales updates, meeting dates and times, company news, delivery schedules, engineering design changes, and marketing, financial updates, and other messages that usually convey good or neutral information.

 The most basic informative or good news message generally provides the following benefits:

 - To provide data, information, instruction, confirmation or good news to the recipient

 - To transmit information that will be interpreted by recipients in a positive manner.

 - To communicate the professionalism and establish goodwill of the sender.